Pipeline Basics

 Product teams may debug unit test errors in pipelines by running them inside the same image that the pipeline uses.
 To determine the image used by the pipeline, look at the top of the job for the following line:

-Using Kubernetes executor with image {image name}
+Using Kubernetes executor with image {image name}verify-base-image

 Who Does this?